makerdao/community/governance/votes/Executive vote - August 12, 2022.md

 - **4,029 DAI** will be transferred to [mhonkasalo & teemulau](https://vote.makerdao.com/address/0xaa19f47e6acb02df88efa9f023f2a38412069902) at [0x97Fb39171ACd7C82c439b6158EA2F71D26ba383d](https://etherscan.io/address/0x97Fb39171ACd7C82c439b6158EA2F71D26ba383d).
 - **3,797 DAI** will be transferred to [Llama](https://vote.makerdao.com/address/0x4e314eba76c3062140ad196e4ffd34485e33c5f5) at [0x82cD339Fa7d6f22242B31d5f7ea37c1B721dB9C3](https://etherscan.io/address/0x82cD339Fa7d6f22242B31d5f7ea37c1B721dB9C3).
 - **2,013 DAI** will be transferred to [Blockchain@Columbia](https://vote.makerdao.com/address/0xb8df77c3bd57761bd0c55d2f873d3aa89b3da8b7) at [0xdC1F98682F4F8a5c6d54F345F448437b83f5E432](https://etherscan.io/address/0xdC1F98682F4F8a5c6d54F345F448437b83f5E432).

+### HVBank (RWA-009) Legal Agreement Update

+As detailed in this [post](https://forum.makerdao.com/t/urgent-executive-inclusion-request/17179), the legal agreements for the HVBank deal will be amended in the manner described below, if this executive proposal passes.
+Note this item has been inserted in-place of the next 25M DAI Drawdown for HVBank, future drawdowns will be postponed until a new tranding partner can step in.

+**If this Executive Proposal is passed:**

+The MKR token holders authorize

+The Director of RWA Foundation to instruct Ankura Trust Company, LLC to update the RWA Foundation portal with Genesis Global Trading Inc. by replacing

+0x6C6d4Be2223B5d202263515351034861dD9aFdb6

+with

+0x1818EE501cd28e01E058E7C283E178E9e04a1e79

+The Director of RWA Foundation to instruct Genesis Global Trading Inc. to return 25 million DAI to

+0x1818EE501cd28e01E058E7C283E178E9e04a1e79

+The Director of RWA Foundation to take such steps as are necessary to give effect to the above

+Ankura Trust Company, LLC to update the RWA Foundation portal with Genesis Global Trading Inc. to reflect the above changes to the RWA Foundation portal with Genesis Global Trading Inc.

 ## Review